The Weatherfords

 The Weatherfords departed Akron, Ohio, for California in 1963, and the groups The Cathedrals and The Imperials were formed from members of the Weatherfords at this time as well.

-Other notable members included Dallas Holm, whose time with the group was short due to his draft requirements during the Vietnam War; Jim Hammel, who went on to be a long-time member of the Kingmens Quartet; David Engles, who now owns and operates a radio network out of Tulsa, Oklahoma (KNYD); and Dave Roland (Dave & Sugar).
+Other notable members included Dallas Holm, whose time with the group was short due to his draft requirements during the Vietnam War; Jim Hammel, who went on to be a long-time member of the Kingsmen Quartet; Glen Payne and George Younce of The Cathedrals.
+David Engles, who now owns and operates a radio network out of Tulsa, Oklahoma (KNYD); and Dave Roland (Dave & Sugar).

 The Weatherfords were featured on Greystone Productions: The History Of Southern Gospel Music, that was featured on many PBS stations in the mid 1990s, as well as several of the early editions of the Gaither Homecoming Videos, Grand Ole Gospel Reunion, and multiple main stage appearances at The National Quartet Convention for several years.

+The Weatherfords are still touring nationally with up to 250 concerts per year.

 Earl Weatherford died in 1992.
 A few years later in 1999, Lily published an autobiography, With All My Heart.
 She performed with the Weatherfords and retired in June 2013.
 After 70 years of full time ministry Earl and Lily Weatherford were both inducted into the Southern Gospel Museum and Hall of Fame in 2000.
-The Weatherfords are still touring nationally with up to 250 concerts per year.